Our expert criminal lawyers for record intimate image without consent offences can help you:

 (v) the relationship between the accused person and the person depicted in the image.

 If you are guilty of non-consensual recording of intimate images and the prosecution can prove your guilt, then it is best to plead guilty to the charges against you.
 The earlier in your case that you plead guilty, the more favourably the court will view the matter.
-This means you will be likely to get a more lenient sentence.
+This means you are more likely to get a lenient sentence.

 For guilty pleas, we recommend working with an experienced defence lawyer.
-An experienced lawyer will be able to help navigate the complex legal system as well as build a case for a more lenient sentence.
-Without a good criminal defence lawyer on your side, you could be facing up to 3 years imprisonment for this offence.
+An experienced lawyer can help navigate the complex legal system and build a case for a more lenient sentence.

 Sources